mvizi12/My-Site/index.md

         <p class="skill-category-description">Journeying through college as a CS major I found struggled somewhat finding an avenue I really enjoyed when it came to the major.
           But just like with app development, I found that I enjoyed front-end website devlopment more than other areas of the field.
           I also saw it as another skill that could aid me in my indie game design aspirations.</p>
-        <p>I've been exposed to the basic building blocks of web development at CSU and continued to the field by taking an online web dev course.
+        <p>I've been exposed to the basics of web development at East Bay and continue to further my knowledege in the field by taking an online web dev course.
-          Some of what I've learned inlcudes: Bootstrap, CSS, HTML, & JavaScript</p>
+          Some of what I've learned inlcudes: Bootstrap, CSS, HTML, & JavaScript.</p>
       </div>
       <br>

       <div class="skill-category pb-3">
         <h6 class="skill-category-header">Video Producer</h6>
-        <p class="skill-category-description">Through my school I was able to get an internship as an intern at Lawrence Berkeley National Lab.
+        <p class="skill-category-description">Through my school I was able to get an internship at Lawrence Berkeley National Lab.
-          It was there I developed an array of skills and experienced what it was really like in the working world (besides retail stores).</p>
+          It was there I developed an array of skills and got a taste of what it was like in the day of a scientist.</p>
         <p>My job there was to produce 2 videos based on different aspects of the lab and its research.
-          Some of what I learned/devloped includes: Adobe Premiere Pro, Communication, Interviewing, & PowerDirector</p>
+          Some of what I learned/devloped includes: Adobe Premiere Pro, Communication, Interviewing, & PowerDirector.</p>
       </div>
       <br>